-- 1. The possible introduction of a differential to the forestry sector will be in addition to the figure stated in the LTP - 2.
+- 1. The introduction of a Targeted Roading Rate applied to the forestry sector will be in addition to the figure stated in the LTP - 2.
 One of the Rural Water Schemes is considering a rates increase more than the figure in the LTP.
 This will be discussed with the Scheme's members and will only apply to these members.

 Note - this figure is not an average rates increase per household, it is a percentage increase to the total revenue from rates.
 As the district continues to grow there are more people paying rates, meaning the increase is spread across more households.
 Put simply, the growth of the region positively impacts your rates, many properties will receive an increase of less than 6%.
+You can find an indicative rates increase by visiting [INSERT LINK ONCE LIVE ON WEBSITE].